 As a prospective student, here are a few links that should be helpful to you in learning about the UHC and making your college decision.
 Have specific questions?
 Refer to our staff page, which lists contact information for each staff member or refer to our Frequently Asked Questions.

-Visit Pitt and the UHC
+Visit Pitt and the Honors College

 Honors College Info Sessions

 Every Monday and Friday at 1 p.m. we hold information sessions about the UHC on the 35th floor of the Cathedral of Learning.
-No formal sign up is required.
+No formal sign-up is required.

 Students living in the first-year honors residence hall, Sutherland West, are part of a diverse academic and social community with direct access to activities supported by the Honors College including community engagement, cultural excursions, special lectures, and hall programming that is driven by students interests.